FlexiGIS/FlexiGIS_Philadelphia/README.md

-# FlexiGIS
+# FlexiGIS_remix
-GIS-based plattform for the optimisation of flexibilisation technologies in urban energy systems
+open source GIS-based plattform for the configurations of renewable power generation in cities: Philadelphia as a case study